 The theoretical basis of selected instrumental techniques is studied in detail.
 A selected technique is completely described theoretically, and established on an actual instrument, including preparative steps.
 This includes methodological development, calibration and verification.

 The candidate should obtain detailed knowledge of selected (one or several) instrumental analytical techniques applied in Chemical or Environmental research.
 The candidate should know the principles of functionality and application of important selected analytical approaches (e.g. chromatography, spectrometry, respirometry, etc.) incluing sample preparation and data analysis central to the candidates own research area, and document general analytical knowledge on PhD-level.

 According to admission requirements for PhD in Chemistry and Biosciences.
 Final year master students may also be accepted to the course on the conditions of the appointed supervisors approval.

 Course grading is pass/fail.
-If the submitted course report is not accepted, the candidate will be given a New deadline for re-submission of an amended Version.
+If the submitted project report is not approved, the candidate will be given a new deadline for re-submission of an amended version.

 Method of work